vartan/Xeebo/_posts/2015-05-01-weekly-report-13.md

 Mutual exclusion is the condition in this table since only one frequency can be detected at any given time.
 I also made note that my original desired frequencies were 2kHz and 10kHz but with the assistance of the IC, 1kHz and 2.5kHz is more desirable.
 Also calibration will not be a peak performance since I am not using a 5V power supply (using 3.3V from mbed).

 I also noticed when testing the mic with the Online Tone Generator (http://onlinetonegenerator.com/) that when a specific volume is reached, the frequencies appear almost saturated for both.
 I believe this is because the breakout board from SparkFun for the electret microphones isn't linear so no equalization is built in based on the schematic, therefore non-linear output.
 The IC's (MSGEQ7) frequency response is linear across all frequency bands referred on the datasheet.
 With the software experiment, there is a usable range before saturation and a possible solution can be utilized with a voltage divider to lower the signal level.
+Similar observations from another experiment by Anindo Ghosh referenced (http://electronics.stackexchange.com/questions/71873/why-is-my-msgeq7-circuit-giving-arduino-analog-readings-that-are-so-high).

 Here is the demo results with the output on the terminal.
 The left column represents the range for 1 kHz and right is 2.5 kHz.